Chapter 1 - Purpose and Background

 In addition, depending on the particular application, petition, or request filed, USCIS conducts security checks, which may include conducting fingerprint-based background checks, requesting a name check from the Federal Bureau of Investigation (FBI), and other DHS or inter-agency security checks.

-The President has established priorities for enhancing national security and public safety by implementing uniform screening and vetting standards for all immigration programs.
+USCIS promotes national security and public safety by conducting screening and vetting in all immigration programs.
 Screening and vetting standards include those needed for identity verification, which is crucial to protect against fraud and help USCIS determine if a person is eligible to receive an immigration benefit.
 Historically, USCIS collected biometrics (including photographs) for background and security checks.
 Presently, biometrics are also stored and used to verify a person’s identity in subsequent encounters with DHS.

 8 CFR 103.16 – Collection, use, and storage of biometric information